 However, there is a simple way around this.
 Combine the points earned by using the Freedom, Freedom, Unlimited, or Ink Cash Card with the transferable Chase Ultimate Rewards Points you’re earning with either of the Chase Sapphires and Chase Inks.
 Once combined, these points can be transferred and have all the same benefits as had you earned them with a Sapphire or Ink.

-For my visual learners, here’s an infographic to explain how it works.
+For visual learners, here’s an infographic to explain how it works.

 To where do my Chase Ultimate Rewards transfer?

-There are 13 airline and hotel Ultimate Rewards partners in total.
+In total, there are 14 airline and hotel Ultimate Rewards partners.
 They are as follows.

 Chase Ultimate Rewards Airline Partners